Chargebacks have become a growing problem for ecommerce companies. In fact, credit card chargebacks are rising at a rate of 20% each year.

 Sure, in theory, it sounds like a good plan.
 But banks and credit card companies design the chargeback process to protect the consumer, even if the retailer isn’t at fault.

-I know you don’t want to hear this, but disputing chargebacks will be a waste of your time.
+We know you don’t want to hear this, but disputing chargebacks will be a waste of your time.
 You don’t want to deal with this headache.

 As you can see, the overwhelming majority of merchants are disputing chargebacks they feel are illegitimate.